Glen Tetley: Biography

 Glenford Andrew Tetley, Jr. was born on February 3, 1926, in Cleveland, Ohio.
 Initially pre-med he attended Franklin and Marshall College, interrupted by a stint in the Navy.
 He moved to New York, graduating with a B.S. from New York University in 1948.
 Interested in dance, he studied ballet in New York with Antony Tudor and Margaret Craske as well as at George Balanchine’s School of American Ballet.

-He began his career as a dancer, dancing in Hanya Holm's Broadway production of Kiss Me, Kate in 1948 and Juno in 1959, as well as with the New York City Opera Ballet, John Butler's American Dance Theatre, and the Joffrey Ballet where he was an original member.
+Glen began his career as a dancer, dancing in Hanya Holm's Broadway production of Kiss Me, Kate in 1948 and Juno in 1959, as well as with the New York City Opera Ballet, John Butler's American Dance Theatre, and the Joffrey Ballet where he was an original member.
 Later he danced with American Ballet Theatre and Jerome Robbins's Ballets: USA.
 Tetley's choreographic style rises from his experiences with modern dance teachers like Holm and Martha Graham as well as his time with Tudor and Craske and the American Ballet Theatre.

 Because of this mix in dance education, Tetley's choreography is a distinct blend between ballet and modern dance.
 Tetley wanted to achieve a mix of "modern dance's visceral earthiness with the ethereal lyricism of classical ballet".

 Mary Hinkson, a former dancer from the original Martha Graham company, has assisted Tetley all over the world.
 Her knowledge of the Graham technique helped shaping ballet dancers into Tetley's choreography.